Successful EHR Implementation: It’s More About Managing People

 - Develop a comprehensive data map of office workflows and processes, including office modifications, hardware installations, software configurations, ophthalmic equipment and image management integrations, backup systems, and entering old patient data into the new EHR system.

-- Decide if you want to move to a cloud-based environment: Ask the EHR vendor if your data will be encrypted on your own database and not shared with other practices.
+- Decide if you want to move to a cloud-based or cloud-hosted environment.
+Ask the EHR vendor if your data will be encrypted on your own database and not shared with other practices.
 Does the software have multi-platform capabilities?
 Will the software scale from a small office to a large multi-physician, multi-location?
 You never know when your business may expand.

 - Talk with at least one or more practices that implemented the software you are considering.
 Meet with doctors and high-level users and talk about their experiences.